HentaiConnoisseur/RailMob/Attributes.md

 to have that effect apply on the entity

 #### BaseDuration (*)
+* Input Type: Long
-* How long the effect will last on the attacked entity.
+* How long the effect will last on the attacked entity in ticks.
 #### BaseAmplifier (*) (Applies to all but 'FIRE')
+* Input Type: Integer
 * The level of the effect.

 ### Generic'X'DamageReductionAttribute